t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 ## Application Components

+IoT edge computing can host applications such as the ones mentioned in {{sec-uc}}.
+While describing components of individual applications is out of our scope, some of those applications share similar functions, such as IoT end device management, data management, described below.

 ### IoT End Devices Management

 IoT end device management includes managing information about the IoT devices, including their sensors, how to communicate with them, etc. Edge computing addresses the scalability challenges from the massive number of IoT end devices by separating the scalability domain into edge/local networks and remote network.